awsdocs/aws-lambda-developer-guide/doc_source/logging-using-cloudtrail.md

 ## AWS Lambda information in CloudTrail<a name="service-name-info-in-cloudtrail"></a>

 CloudTrail is enabled on your AWS account when you create the account\.
 When supported event activity occurs in AWS Lambda, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
 You can view, search, and download recent events in your AWS account\.
-For more information, see [Viewing events with CloudTrail event history](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.
+For more information, see [Viewing events with CloudTrail event history](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html) in the *AWS CloudTrail User Guide*\.

 For an ongoing record of events in your AWS account, including events for AWS Lambda, you create a trail\.
 A *trail* enables CloudTrail to deliver log files to an Amazon S3 bucket\.
 By default, when you create a trail in the console, the trail applies to all AWS Regions\.
 The trail logs events from all Regions in the AWS partition and delivers the log files to the Amazon S3 bucket that you specify\.
 Additionally, you can configure other AWS services to further analyze and act upon the event data collected in CloudTrail logs\.

-For more information, see the following:
+For more information, see the following topics in the *AWS CloudTrail User Guide*:
 + [Overview for creating a trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html)
 + [CloudTrail supported services and integrations](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-aws-service-specific-topics.html#cloudtrail-aws-service-specific-topics-integrations)
 + [Configuring Amazon SNS notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)
 + [Receiving CloudTrail log files from multiple regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail log files from multiple accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

+Every log entry contains information about who generated the request\.
+The user identity information in the log helps you determine whether the request was made with root or IAM user credentials, with temporary security credentials for a role or federated user, or by another AWS service\.
+For more information, see the **userIdentity** field in the [CloudTrail event reference](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference.html)\.

+You can store your log files in your bucket for as long as you want, but you can also define Amazon S3 lifecycle rules to archive or delete log files automatically\.
+By default, your log files are encrypted by using Amazon S3 server\-side encryption \(SSE\)\.

+You can choose to have CloudTrail publish Amazon SNS notifications when new log files are delivered if you want to take quick action upon log file delivery\.
+For more information, see [Configuring Amazon SNS notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/configure-sns-notifications-for-cloudtrail.html)\.

+You can also aggregate AWS Lambda log files from multiple AWS regions and multiple AWS accounts into a single S3 bucket\.
+For more information, see [Working with CloudTrail log files](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-working-with-log-files.html)\.

+### List of supported Lambda API actions<a name="list-of-supported-actions"></a>

-AWS Lambda supports logging the following actions as events in CloudTrail log files:
+Lambda supports logging the following actions as events in CloudTrail log files\.

+**Note**
+In the CloudTrail log file, the `eventName` might include date and version information, but it is still referring to the same public API\.
+For example the, `GetFunction` action might appear as `"GetFunction20150331"`\.
+To see the `eventName` for a particular action, view a log file entry in your event history\.
+For more information, see [Viewing events with CloudTrail event history](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html) in the *AWS CloudTrail User Guide*\.
 + [AddLayerVersionPermission](API_AddLayerVersionPermission.md)
 + [AddPermission](API_AddPermission.md)
 + [CreateEventSourceMapping](API_CreateEventSourceMapping.md)